Photo: Jeremy G. Vinluan with Bishop Nelson Perez of the Diocese of Cleveland at a “Theology on Tap” event in West Cleveland.

 After I pray the Rosary, whether it’s morning or evening, I then write my letter to them.
 Most of the letters I’ve written this Advent were in the evening, because I usually have more time.
 So in a way it’s also another sacrifice for Advent, that I decided to give up that time for myself and use it for writing to somebody instead.

-CBJ Is there any specific impact you’re hoping to have on the people you write to?
+CBJ: Is there any specific impact you’re hoping to have on the people to whom you write?

 Jeremy Vinluan: That’s a good question.
 I do not know.
 Actually, it’s funny, because I wasn’t even thinking about making an impact.
 I just wanted to write a letter to them, to say Happy Advent and that I prayed the Rosary for them.
 And hopefully, that prayer will help them to get closer to Jesus as we get closer to Christmas day.